Alfonso of Molina: Family origins

-Life
+Biography

-Alfonso was born near the city of León in 1202.
+Alfonso was born near León in 1202.
 As the son of Alfonso IX of León and Berengaria of Castile, he witnessed the bad relations between the two kingdoms during his childhood, after the annulment of his parents' marriage.
 At the Battle of Navas de Tolosa (1212), his father and the King of Portugal were the only kings from the Iberian Peninsula who did not take part, in contrast to those of Castile, Aragon, and Navarre.
 In fact, Alfonso IX took advantage of the absence of his cousin Alfonso VIII to invade Castile.

-In 1222 Ferdinand III found himself at odds with Gonzalo Pérez de Lara, Lord of Molina, due to the latter's support of Alfonso IX.
+In 1222, Ferdinand III found himself at odds with Gonzalo Pérez de Lara, Lord of Molina, due to the latter's support of Alfonso IX.
 But the two kings managed to come to terms, ratifying the Treaty of Zafra in 1223.
 Berengaria played an active role in the negotiations.
 The aim of Gonzalo's martial actions, including the devastation of some villages near Medinaceli, was to foment an uprising of Castilian nobles against Ferdinand in support of his father.

 Ferdinand was now bitterly opposed to the autonomy enjoyed by Gonzalo and his family, the House of Lara, one of the most powerful in the realm alongside that of Haro.
 He laid siege to the Castle of Zafra, where Gonzalo took refuge with his retainers and family.
 Gonzalo ultimately surrendered and accepted the conditions imposed on him.
 The first of these was that the Lordship of Molina would not, upon his death, pass to Gonzalo's son, Pedro González de Lara "the Disinherited", but rather to his daughter Mafalda González de Lara, who would meanwhile marry infante Alfonso de Molina.
 Thus the Crown would establish control over the Lordship of Molina.
 The Treaty of Zafra was the prelude to the future annexation of the Lordship of Molina by the Crown of Castile.
 Pedro Gonzalez de Lara "the Disinherited" left for the Kingdom of Aragon and always considered himself the legitimate lord of Molina.
 In his last will, executed in 1268, he bequeathed the lordship to infante Fernando de la Cerda, the first-born son of King Alfonso X of Castile.